 Shilajit is known by many names around the world, including “mineral pitch,” “black asphaltum,” “conqueror of mountains,” and “destroyer of weakness.”
 Its many advantageous properties have been touted around the world for centuries, but what exactly is this natural sticky substance?

-Shilajit is formed from the decomposition of plants, minerals, and organic matter that have been trapped by layers of rocks over thousands of years developed thanks to extreme shifts in temperature and the immense weight of the mountains.
+Shilajit is formed from the decomposition of plants, minerals, and matter that have been trapped by layers of rocks over thousands of years developed thanks to extreme shifts in temperature and the immense weight of the mountains.
 This thick, black, tar-like substance was initially sourced from the Himalayas but has since been discovered in other mountainous areas such as Scandinavia, Eastern Europe, and Chile.